Professional Chinese Legal Translation Services

 The translation of a legal document can be a precarious matter.
-Legal terminology is often very specific and knowledge of the local legal system and cultural differences may be required to reproduce the document precisely and faithfully.
+Legal terminology is often very specific, and knowledge of the local legal system and cultural differences may be required to reproduce the document precisely and faithfully.
 Indeed, when it comes to legal matters, clarity is of crucial importance.
 All parties must fully understand the complex language of legislation and how it might affect the individual.

-A Wide Range of Legal Services - Our large network of linguists enables us to provide a tailored service to our clients in a vast range of specialist legal fields all over the globe, including shipping law, intellectual property, commercial disputes, immigration, arbitration, family law and insurance.
+A Wide Range of Legal Services – Our extensive network of linguists enables us to provide a tailored service to our clients in a vast range of specialist legal fields all over the globe, including shipping law, intellectual property, commercial disputes, immigration, arbitration, family law and insurance.

 High Court and Appeal Court Hearings